riku55/galaxy-integration-n64-RetroArch-/README.md

 - Import play times from RetroArch by enabling "Save runtime log (aggregate)" in RetroArch settings under "Saving"
 - Use Mupen64Plus_Next or ParaLLEl core, change it in user_config.py

+#### Future Features:
+- Add GUI (cef) for better usability
+- Add retroachievements via API
+- More launch options
+- Support for various emulators (might be another repository then)
+- Add more platforms supported by RetroArch (if Galaxy should support more than one platform per integration in the future.
+Currently working on PSX support in other repository)

 ## Tutorial

 ### Setting up [RetroArch](https://retroarch.com/?page=platforms) (version 1.7.6 or higher required) - You need to repeat step 3 after adding new Roms to the path.